stopak/ICPunks/README.md

 ICPunks is a project to bring an analogue ERC-721 to Dfinity in order to faciliate creation of NFTs.
 This repository introduces NFT canisters by showing an implementation - ICPunks - a collection of 10,000 Dfinity punks, which will be available for free to claim by community.

-In the current version 0.0.1, you’ll be able to compile the local copy of ICPunks together with Dfinity network and frontend running locally.
+In the current version 0.0.2, you’ll be able to compile the local copy of ICPunks together with Dfinity network and frontend running locally.
 Follow setup instructions below to run it.

 This project is sponsored by the Dfinity Developer Grant Programme.

 ![Screen after successful deployment, v.0.0.1](https://user-images.githubusercontent.com/22591201/122807088-6e8f2100-d2cb-11eb-8518-5eb236d27c83.png)

-## ToDo

-Ledger Storage
-Accepting Cycles as form of payment for ICPunk

-UI
-View of owned ICPunks
+ICPunks main token canister was written in Rust, there were several reasons for changing from Motoko to Rust:
+1. Currently Rust offers more different packages, this enables more functionality.
+Especially generating account id from principal.
+2. Most of the code of IC is currently written in rust.
+3. Checking the ability to make calls between canisters written in different languages.
 ## Installation

 ### Prerequisites